Junkers L88

-The Junkers L88 was Junkers' first geared V-12 engine, appearing c.
+The Junkers L88 was Junkers' first geared V12 engine, appearing c.
 1930 and based on a pair of 6-cylinder L8s.
 In 1932 a supercharger was added.
 It was used in the world's second working pressurised aircraft, the Junkers Ju 49 and, for a while, in the large G 38 airliner and its Japanese built military version.

 Design and development

 In 1929 Junkers developed their successful Junkers L5 6-cylinder inline 4-stroke aircraft engine into the L8 by increasing its rotational speed and gearing down the output shaft.
-Just as the L55 V-12 was made by combining two L5s, the L88 combined two L8s into a 60° V-12.
-This had the same bore, stroke, camshaft operated twin pairs of valves per cylinder, watercooling etc. as the L5, like the L55 driving a common crankshaft in a revised crankcase.
+Just as the L55 V12 was made by combining two L5s, the L88 combined two L8s into a 60° V12.
+This had the same bore, stroke, camshaft operated twin pairs of valves per cylinder, water-cooling etc. as the L5, like the L55 driving a common crankshaft in a revised crankcase.
 An exhaust driven supercharger was added after a year to maintain power at high altitude and this version was named the L88a.